plusgut/generator-snew/README.md

-# snew-todo
+# generator-snew
-Todo Example app for snew
+A generator thing for snew